-WHAT IS CONGENITAL HEART DISEASE?
+WHAT IS A CONGENITAL HEART DEFECT?

-Families caring for a “Heart Warrior” must learn to live with a wide range of emotions, such as stress, anxiety and fear.
+Families caring for a “Heart Warrior” must learn to live with a wide range of emotions, such as stress, anxiety, and fear.